Meet Our Executive Team 2025-2026

 Vice-President External

-I am proudly Nigerian, Igbo specifically, with hopes of becoming a paediatrician or a family physician within my community, o r working institutionally to revolutionize public health.
-This being my second year on the BSA team, I am elated to be the Vice President External and I know that this year, I will continue to be a catalyst for change within the BSA community and the University of Toronto as a whole.
+I am proudly Nigerian, Igbo specifically, with hopes of working institutionally to revolutionize public health.
+This will be my third and final year on the BSA team, I am elated to be the Vice President External once again and I know that this year, I will continue to be a catalyst for change within the BSA community and the University of Toronto as a whole.
 You can often find me watching movies and anime (Castlevania and Attack on Titan has me in a chokehold), reading, makeup and fashion, and more recently, crocheting hats that look like socks.

 The BSA isn't merely an organization; it's a catalyst for change and a platform for amplifying marginalized voices.
 Through planning and participating in BSA events, I've witnessed firsthand how these initiatives can shift perspectives and foster meaningful connections.
 The sense of unity and solidarity within the BSA is unparalleled, providing a space where individuals can find acceptance, empowerment, and inspiration.
 This year, I rejoined the BSA to continue to build this space through events and initiatives, all while having fun.